-The Science Literacy Program invites you to attend a Mobile Summer Institute on Scientific Teaching August 8-11, 2016 at the University of Oregon.
-The Summer Institute will expand and sharpen participants teaching skills through workshops facilitated by national science education experts.
+The Science Literacy Program invites you to attend a Mobile Summer Institute on Scientific Teaching on September 10-14, 2018 at the University of Oregon.
+The Summer Institute will expand and sharpen participants teaching skills with workshops on evidence-based, inclusive, and active teaching practices.
 Participants will develop original, innovative classroom materials with a group of colleagues and participate in STEM education strategic planning.
 At the conclusion of the institute, participants will be name 2018-19 Scientific Teaching Education Fellows.

 – Tory Herman, Associate Professor Biology, 2015-16 National Academies Education Fellow

 About the Science Communication workshop, inspired by the Alda Center for Communicating Science, from an Alda training alumnus:

 I have to admit to some skepticism about taking the Alda workshop.
 I’d been communicating my science for over 20 years and thought I was doing a pretty good job.
 But as it turns out, there is always room for improvement.
 This became apparent after I failed miserably to explain the basics of a baseball game to someone who pretended not to know anything about baseball.
 Same thing with science.
 If you don’t talk at the right level for your audience, you are likely not getting your message across.
 The Alda workshop helped me see my communication in an entirely different way – from the perspective of my audience.

 – Andy Karduna, Professor Human Physiology

 The Science Literacy Program is hosting a seminar and round-table discussion with Professor Victoria Sork, UCLA, ” for Student Success and Inclusive Education in STEM Disciplines.”
 The seminar is on Wednesday, May 23, 9:00-11:00am in 240D Willamette Room.
 Click here to RVSP.